Syfa & Ganjar

 Lucky Plaza

-For instance, my husband and I were at Takashimaya Shopping Center and wanted to continue our journey to Lucky Plaza.
-To our surprise, we didn't have to cross the street like we would at other malls.
+One thing I found fascinating about malls in Singapore is how they’re all connected.
+For example, when my husband and I were at Takashimaya Shopping Center and wanted to head to Lucky Plaza, we didn’t need to cross the street.

 5. ValuDollar